fenago/puppet-course/quickstart/md/Lab_7.md

 ### Using puppet/archive

-While installing software from packages is a common task, you\'ll also occasionally need to install software from archive files, such as a tarball (a `.tar.gz` file) or ZIP file.
-The `puppet/archive` module is a great help for this, as it provides an easy way to download archive files from the Internet, and it can also unpack them for you.

 In the following example, we\'ll use the `puppet/archive` module to download and unpack the latest version of the popular